aravwatwani/aravwatwani.github.io/README.md

 # aravwatwani.github.io

-personal website. thanks to edwin zhang for the template.
+personal website. thank you to edwin zhang for the template and style inspiration.